JinLabBioinfo/DeepLoop/README.md

 ## Training new models

 If you wish to train a new model, ensure you have access to a machine with a GPU and refer to the [training walkthrough notebook](https://github.com/JinLabBioinfo/DeepLoop/blob/7c742f4bf6ab57e2204c9cc21ea5f87bc60f7475/examples/walkthrough_training.ipynb)

+## About Loopcalling
+DeepLoop is able to generate clean loop signals, we We will merge DeepLoop output from all the chromosomes and rank anchor pairs by "LoopStrength"(3rd column).
+Take confident loops from top ranked contact pairs.